This topic contains information on the following:

 Direct income withholding also should not be used in situations where a two-state CSS case already exists and the responding agency is enforcing that case.
 If the initiating agency determines that direct income withholding is appropriate, a request should be sent to the responding agency to close the interstate CSS case.
 The Income Withholding For Support (DSS-4702) document can then be sent to the employer.

-Direct income withholding should NOT be used on another state's order that does not designate North Carolina's State Disbursement Unit (NCCSCC) as the agency where child support payments are to be forwarded.
+Direct income withholding should NOT be used on another state's order that does not designate NC's State Disbursement Unit (NCCSCC) as the agency where child support payments are to be forwarded.
 Another state agency cannot administratively change the payee or agency or redirect the payments from the payee or agency that is designated to receive the payments for an order issued by another state.

 Direct withholding also should not be used in the following situations: